 If you’re going to dispense wholesale the fury of Revelation, or any kind of reckoning, you better do it from the right side of history.
 Make it count toward something with prospect, not something obsolete.

 Bottom line, the world is not immune to righteousness.
-Whatever happens, there is always a time when debate is not enough and one point of view needs to be done with the other for the standoff to end.
-Let it be the right point of view, or the lesser of all evils.
+Whatever happens, there’s always a time when debate is not enough and one point of view needs to be done with the other for the standoff to end.
+In such a case, let it be the right point of view, or the lesser of all evils.
 The way ahead may be brutal, but it doesn’t have to be catastrophic, or as frustrating as the ‘debate’ below.

 From your forward-thinking Spin Doctor,